microsoft/weak-isolation-mock-db/README.md

 Each application run will output the number of times it found violations in the given number of iterations.

+Refer to applications/readme for description of all application and their violations.

 ## Team